An ongoing research-proposal on co-housing and collective ownership models for reclaiming affordable habitat quality in Athens

 Co-Hab Athens, in the context of Greek reality, aims to:

-– explore the existing legal framework and propose new
+– explore the existing legal framework and propose new one/ appropriate regulatory amendments

 – work out realistic scenarios and prototypes of alternative ownership of urban land and test them through pilot case studies in the center of Athens.